ycraaron/Cardboard-fps-controller-unity/README.md

   7. Delete child node named FirstPersonCharacter in FPScontroller prefab
   8. Drag the FPScontroller prefab root node(FPScontroller) to Gvrmain
   9. Drag Gvrmain's child node Head to FPScontroller.
-  10. Choose FPSController, replace the FirstPersonController with the file in this repo.
+  10. Choose FPSController, replace the script attached to it: FirstPersonController.cs with the file in this repo.

 Try to play around with it!